 God alone suffices.”

 After all, this journey of ours is demanding.
-It may be the occasion for a transformative experience of grace that will have a profound effect on our life, and in the lives of our family and friends.
+It may be the occasion for a transformative experience of grace that will have a profound effect on our lives and in the lives of our family and friends.

 Here’s the final “serenity prayer” coming from Saint Francis of Assisi, and most appropriate for the Lenten season.